J0S3N/J0S3N/README.md

 - 👋 Hi, I’m José Andrés, I'm currently studying Systems Engineering at Universidad Nacional de Costa Rica
 - 👀 I’m interested in Web Development and Databases
-- 🌱 I’m currently learning SQL, .NET, HTML, and so on.
+- 🌱 I’m currently learning SQL, .NET, Entity Framework, .NET Core, HTML, and so on.
 - 💞️ I’m looking to collaborate on Database projects.
 - 📫 How to reach me: send me a message to my e-mail